bboylen/Remixify/README.md

 # Remixify

-An app that remixes your existing Spotify playlists using Spotify's API.
+A full-stack app that remixes your existing Spotify playlists using Spotify's API.
 It keeps the same artists, but selects new, random songs by them!

 ## Technologies Used
 - Typescript (only front end)